RafaGago/base_library/readme.md

 1. If you are planning to run the unit tests you need CMake, as cmocka uses it as its build system.
 It's mostly sure that every distro has a package for it.

+2. You need the "unzip" utility.
+On debian it's on the "unzip" package.

-2. Go to the "dependencies" folder and run the "prepare_dependencies.sh" script.
+3. Go to the "dependencies" folder and run the "prepare_dependencies.sh" script.
 Check that everything builds.

-3. Go to the "build/premake" folder and execute "./premake5 gmake".
+4. Go to the "build/premake" folder and execute "./premake5 gmake".
 This generates the makefile.

-4. The makefile is now on the "build/linux" folder.
+5. The makefile is now on the "build/linux" folder.
 If you specify "config=debug" yo will build debug binaries.
 Binaries are placed under "build/stage/linux".